Awi-24/Presence-Verification-Warning/README.md

 * PIL: PIL (Python Imaging Library) is a library used for opening, manipulating, and saving many different image file formats.
 This library is used to capture screenshots.

 ## Usage
-To use this code, the user must select a region of interest on their screen where the verification box appears during the online drive lesson.
+To use this code, the user must select a region of interest on their screen where the verification box appears during the online lesson.
 The code then continuously monitors this region for any changes and emits an audible warning if the verification box appears.

 To select the region of interest, the code opens a window titled "Selecionar Área".
 The user can then press the "s" key to start selecting the region of interest.
 Once the region has been selected, the code automatically starts monitoring that region.